-Here are three distance-learning resources that I recommend.
+Here are two distance-learning resources that I recommend.
 In addition to great content, the courses are live and interactive!

-Bridges Academy, which focuses on the unique intellectual, academic & social-emotional needs of twice-exceptional learners, is offering week-long online courses for students in grades 4-12.
-The fee is $45 for five sessions of learning and instruction.
+Bridges Academy, which focuses on the unique social, intellectual and creative needs of twice-exceptional learners, is offering week-long online courses for students in grades 4-12.
 (The age range varies by class, so read the course descriptions carefully.)
 See the current list of online courses at Bridges Academy.

 My children are enjoying Outschool’s online courses, as well.
 As I mentioned above, real-time connections with other kids are so important.

 And these students are joining in from around the world!
 (Today, my 2e son had a kid from Germany in his Virtual Field Trip to Mount Everest, which he thought was cool.)